equalitie/ouinet/README.md

 the client accepts a connection in this way, it will create a connection to an injector and forward all traffic received over the incoming connection to the connection with the injector, and vice versa.
-This lets the client function as an intermediary between an injector, and a different client that is unable to connect to the injectors directly.
+This lets the client function as an intermediary between an injector and a different client that is unable to connect to the injectors directly.

 A detailed explanation of Bridges can be found in Ouinet's